kaushtubhi46/Summer_Assignment_25113CN024/README.md

 Q78 Write a program to Check symmetric matrix.
 Q79 Write a program to Find row-wise sum.
 Q80 Write a program to Find column-wise sum.
+DAY21
+Q81 Write a program to Find string length
+without strlen().
+Q82 Write a program to Reverse a string.
+Q83 Write a program to Count vowels and
+consonants.
+Q84 Write a program to Convert lowercase to
+uppercase.